Here are some frequently asked questions about SPDR® Gold Shares. Click on the links below to reveal the answers.

 What is an allocated account?

-An allocated account is an account with a bullion dealer, which may also be a bank, to which individually identified gold bars owned by the account holder are credited.
+An allocated account is an account with a bullion dealer to which individually identified gold bars owned by the account holder are credited.
+The bullion dealer may also be a bank.
 The gold bars in an allocated account are specific to that account and are identified by a list which shows, for each gold bar, the refiner, assay or fineness, serial number and gross and fine weight.
 The account holder has full ownership of the gold bars.

 The Trust's allocated account is only used for holding the allocated gold bars of the Trust.